ALU-Schumacher/AUDITOR/media/website/content/_index.md

   A successful response (`200 OK`) indicates that the server is running and reachable.
 - Add single record: This endpoint is used to add a single record to the database.
   The record data should be included in the request body in JSON format and needs to be serializable into the [RecordAdd](https://docs.rs/auditor/latest/auditor/domain/struct.RecordAdd.html) struct.
-- Add multiple records: Similar to the previous endpoint, but it's used to add multiple records at once.
+- Add multiple records: Similar to the previous endpoint, but it is used to add multiple records at once.
   The request body should contain an array of records in JSON format.
 - Update record: This endpoint is used to update an existing record.
   The record data should be included in the request body in JSON format and needs to be serializable into the [RecordUpdate](https://docs.rs/auditor/latest/auditor/domain/struct.RecordUpdate.html) struct.